This post will provide details about each of the tourist passes that are available in Charleston, South Carolina.

 CANDEN'S TIPS FOR USING THE CHARLESTON TOUR PASS

 I had a whirlwind trip to Charleston from DC, where I was going to be in town for basically 36 hours.
-I wanted to get the most out of the trip and since I was travelling by myself and knew I could handle a heavy loaded day, I decided the 2 Day Charleston Tour Pass was the best match to get in as many attractions as possible.
+I wanted to get the most out of the trip and since I was traveling by myself and knew I could handle a heavy-loaded day, I decided the 2 Day Charleston Tour Pass was the best match to get in as many attractions as possible.

 - Tip #1: Download the App

 I downloaded the pass to my phone prior to my trip.
 You can access all the features and information right away but it doesn't activate until you use it at your first attraction.